 Where to stay on your weekend in Atlanta

 If you are looking to stay in the heart of the city during your weekend in Atlanta, then Downtown is where you want to be.
-Staying downtown will put you close to major Atlanta attractions like the aquarium, World of Coke and the CNN Center.
+Staying downtown will put you close to major Atlanta attractions like the aquarium and World of Coca-Cola.

 Lastly, if you want to be in the middle of the more eclectic scene in Atlanta, then East Atlanta Village, Inman Park or Edgewood are the neighbourhoods for you.
 The number of hotels in this area is limited, so an Airbnb is probably going to be the best option.